 - Israeli citizens are normally denied visas to the UAE however, and entry might be denied to Israelis travelling on another passport, or other nationals who were born in Israel - check with the UAE immigration department or your nearest UAE embassy in that case.

 - The Dubai Development & Investment Authority (DDIA) website said (in 2006) "Israeli' nationals will not be issued visas."
 But did not say anything about other nationals with Israeli stamps in their passports.
 Website no longer available.

 - Although visa rules are federal, there appear to be differences in how they are applied in the different emirates.
 Dubai is generally perceived as being the most tolerant, and if you do have a evidence of a visit to Israel in your passport, try and enter the UAE in Dubai rather than other emirates.
 Abu Dhabi might be ok also, but Sharjah and Ras Al Khaimah could be more difficult or inconsistent.

-- For Israeli passport holders and citizens of Israel planning to be in transit through Dubai airport, Abu Dhabi airport, or any other UAE airport, it might be ok given that the traveller is not properly entering the UAE.
-The airline might have some idea, but to be sure, it would be best to contact a UAE embassy or immigration department, and even then, don't rely on their word 100%.
-Even if one Israeli traveller has successfully travelled through the UAE in transit, that doesn't mean the next one will.
-And no website or forum (including this one) can say definitely yes, or definitely no.
+- For Israeli passport holders and citizens of Israel planning to be in transit through Dubai airport, Abu Dhabi airport, or any other UAE airport, it seems to be ok given that the traveller is not properly entering the UAE.
+The airline should have some idea, but also try contacting a UAE embassy or immigration department before you travel - rules can change, or they can be implemented more strictly or more leniently.